jere99/TicTacToe/README.md

 # TicTacToe
-Extended version of the traditional Tic-Tac-Toe game with support for higher dimensional gameplay.
+Lightweight implementation of the traditional Tic-Tac-Toe game with plans to support higher dimensional gameplay.